hl7au/au-fhir-base/pages/_includes/dispense-number-intro.md

 Extension: Dispense Number

-This extension applies to the Dispense Record Profile and provides A numeric value that represents the dispense number or sequence number that has been reached for a therapeutic good prescribed with repeats.
+This extension applies to MedicationDispense resource and the value indicates the dispense number or sequence number that has been reached for a therapeutic good prescribed with repeats.
 This count includes the first dispense.
 It has the value 1 when there are no repeats.

+Each prescribed item possesses a predetermined number of times it may be dispensed; the number is 1 (for the original prescription) + the maximum number of repeats.
+This extension (Dispense Number) indicates which dispensing of the item is being attempted by the dispense that the associated dispense record documents.
+Its value is one more than the number of times the prescribed item has successfully been dispensed prior to this dispensing.
+Its value increments by one each time a dispense act is successfully completed.